-(1) The mortality table used was developed based on CaIPERS' specific data.
-The table includes 15 years of mortality improvements using 90% Scale MP 2016 published by the Society of Actuaries.
-For more details on this table please refer to the 2017 experience study report.
+(1) The mortality table used was developed based on CalPERS' specific data.
+The probabilities are based on the 2021 CalPERS' Experience Study for the period from 2001 to 2019.
+Pre-retirement and Post-retirement mortality rates include generational mortality improvement using 80% of Scale MP-2020 published by the Society of Actuaries.
+For more details on this table, please refer to the CalPERS' Experience Study and Review of Actuarial.